Secretary thanks all Veterans

 November 11, 2022, is designated as Veterans Day – a day to honor America’s veterans for their patriotism, love of country, and willingness to serve and sacrifice to uphold the ideals of our great country.
 I urge each and every CDCR and CCHCS employee to reflect on that service, and extend gratitude to the many people who have served and who continue to serve our state and country.

-I am proud that CDCR and CCHCS employ many veterans.
+As Secretary, I am proud that CDCR and CCHCS employ many veterans.
 I cannot emphasize enough the value veterans bring to our mission no matter their position.
 Myself and everyone you work with highly admire your professionalism, pride in your work, great teamwork abilities, problem-solving expertise, and discipline.
-Watch a slideshow featuring CDCR, CCHCS, and DJJ veterans.

 It is humbling to know that so many veterans who serve their country choose to continue that spirit of service by joining the Department.
-You and your loved ones are owed a debt of gratitude too immense to ever be repaid, but please know how much I truly appreciate everything you do.
+You and your loved ones are owed a debt of gratitude too immense to ever be repaid.
+Please know how much I truly appreciate everything you do.
 Our public safety and rehabilitation mission could not be fulfilled without you, and the many dedicated family members and loved ones who stand by you.

 Please join me in celebrating the many veterans currently employed and retired for their service and sacrifice.
 On Veterans Day and every day, it is an honor to be your colleague.